TkoProg/kaguya-bot-bot/README.md

 # kaguya-bot-discord
-Discord bot without moderating permissions made for fun to be used in my server.
+Discord bot without moderating permissions made for fun to be used in servers.

 Commands the bot can execute: